Hints, Tips & Information for Natural Cleaning

 6) Vinegar.
 To shine patent leather, moisten a soft cloth with white vinegar and wipe clean all patent leather articles.
 The colour of the leather may be slightly changed.

+7) Art Eraser and Sandpaper or Emery Board.
 Dirt marks on suede can be rubbed out with an art eraser.
 Then buff very lightly with an emery board.

 6 Tbsp Cornstarch